What We Do

 Where We Work

-The We Care Solar Suitcase is assisting health workers, mothers and newborns to enjoy safe childbirth in nearly 50 countries across Africa, Asia, and South America.
+The We Care Solar Suitcase has assisted health workers, mothers and newborns to enjoy safe childbirth in nearly 50 countries across Africa, Asia, and South America.
 Our international Light Every Birth initiative is currently being implemented in Liberia, Sierra Leone, Uganda, and Zimbabwe.

 Light Every Birth